10 Attractive High-Yield Blue Chips For Contrarians

 Additionally, the dividend payment has increased for 77 consecutive quarters.
 We believe O is worth considering now because its business remains strong but its valuation has also come down.
 Specifically, the following chart shows that Realty Income's price versus its Funds from Operations ("FFO") has come down significantly since last summer (i.e. the shares are on sale).

-Plus, Realty Income only expects to pay out ~ 83% of its adjusted FFO as dividends in 2017, which is a healthy margin of safety for this low-beta company.
-If you are a long-term, income-focused, value investor, Realty Income is worth considering, especially after this week's decline.
+Plus, Realty Income only expects to pay out ~83% of its adjusted FFO as dividends in 2017, which is a healthy margin of safety for this low-beta company.
+If you are a long term, income-focused, value investor, Realty Income is worth considering, especially after this week's decline.

 Business Development Companies ("BDCs")